Known for the world-class powder runs and the country’s best mountain trails, you’ll find some of the country’s top luxury hotels in Aspen.

-Any resort in a town built around outdoor activities is probably going to have somewhat of a laid-back approach to dining, and we see this in The St. Regis.
-Most of their culinary delights is in the Mountains Social Bar & lounge where you’ll do more drinking and mingling than mulling over a menu.
+Any resort in a town built around outdoor activities is probably going to have somewhat of a laid-back approach to dining, and we see this in St. Regis.
+Most of their culinary delights are in the Mountains Social Bar & Lounge where you’ll do more drinking and mingling than mulling over a menu.

 Dining – The Velvet Buck